 Preparing to cook

-- Gently scrub potatoes with a vegetable brush under cool running water.
+- Gently scrub potatoes with a vegetable brush under cold running water.
 Most nutrients are preserved when potatoes are cooked and eaten with the skin on.

-- Sometimes potatoes that are cut and uncooked take on a pinkish or brownish discoloration.
+- Sometimes cut & uncooked potatoes take on a pinkish or brownish discoloration.
 It’s due to the carbohydrate in the food reacting with oxygen in the air.
 Potatoes that become discolored are safe to eat and do not need to be thrown out.
 The color usually disappears with cooking.

 - There is a unique and special dish for every occasion.
 Just visit our recipe pages to find the potato dish suited for your needs.

 - Keep in mind, to preserve the abundance of nutrients in your potato, cook them in their skins.
-Steam or microwave your potatoes, instead of boiling, as water naturally leaches some of the nutrients from food cooked in it.
+Steam or microwave your potatoes, instead of boiling, as water naturally leaches some of the nutrients.

 - If you do boil, consider using that water to moisten your mashed potatoes or in soup.